 - Use your bed for sleeping: Stake out another area to do schoolwork or lounge around during the day.
 (This helps your brain remember that bed = sleep.)

 - Breathe in, breathe out: Use relaxation techniques to help you fall asleep.
 People old and young are feeling extra stress and anxiety right now.
-To calm a racing mind, try tools like deep breathing, mindfulness apps or progressively squeezing and releasing your muscles, starting at your toes and working to your head.
+To calm a racing mind, try tools like deep breathing, mindfulness apps or progressive muscle relaxation, which means squeezing and releasing your muscles, starting at your toes and working to your head.